 using location and grouping for consistency provides for recognition.
 Human perception and search work faster with cues than complete recall, especially when aided by consistency.
 The user must recognize where information is, or how to perform a process.
 In performing functions, the user should not need to recall where something is located, or the process for doing something.
 This is the ability for the user to recognize an event, process or information flow rather than recall the detail of how to get to that point.
 This is integral to usability.

 prevent errors by ensuring users always see navigational critical information.
 Prevent errors, emergency exit – Continuous testing during development will identify possible error paths that can be removed.
 Users should be aware of how to navigate back to the start of a process, and also be aware of where they are in that process.
-The user should always be able to see navigation critical information even if layers of information are interlaid with the ENC/Radar.
+The user should always be able to see navigation critical information even if layers of information are interwoven with the ENC/Radar.

-Portrayal harmonisation must also consider if there should be a fixed set of layers that must within the scope of the rules or if the rules should be more flexible to accommodate additional layers, such as future products or regional specialities.
+Portrayal harmonisation must also consider if there should be a fixed set of layers that must be within the scope of the rules or if the rules should be more flexible to accommodate additional layers, such as future products or regional specialities.
+For example:

 a fixed list of layers gives predictability for implementers, since most variables are known and can be accounted for.